 To foster our community of faith, religious activity and study are part of the daily schedule.
 Before the first class of the day, a school-wide prayer is prayed over the P.A. system to unify students and faculty in offering the work of the day to the Lord.
-In addition to the school-wide prayer, each class begins with prayer.
-After lunch each day, the school community is led in praying the Examen over the PA.
-Monthly liturgies are an opportunity for the entire Jesuit community, including parents and friends of Jesuit, to come together to pray in thanksgiving and petition.
-During Advent and Lent, students attend reconciliation services.
-All Jesuit students are required to attend our schoolwide liturgies.
-During the school year, we celebrate the Mass of the Holy Spirit, the Feast of the North American Martyrs (our patrons), All Saints Day, the Feast of the Immaculate Conception, Ash Wednesday, the Farewell Liturgy, and other designated liturgies.
-Seniors are also required to attend the Baccalaureate Eucharistic Liturgy.
+In addition to the school-wide prayer, each class begins with a prayer.
+After lunch each day, the school community is led in praying the Examen.
+Saint Ignatius offers a simple way to pray daily by praying a daily examen.
+Our hope is that the community at Jesuit grows into a deeper relationship with Jesus.
+For non-Christian students, we encourage them to use the prayer prompts to grow in their own faith tradition.
+Regular liturgies are an opportunity for the entire Jesuit community, including parents and friends of Jesuit, to come together to pray in thanksgiving and petition.
+During Advent and Lent, students have the opportunity to celebrate the Sacramento of Reconciliation with their classmates.